What Is TIN Matching

 - Click Submit.

-The IRS can return the TIN Matching results in as fast as 24 hours; however, it may take up to three business days.
+The IRS may return the TIN Matching results in under 24 hours; however, it may take up to three business days depending on the volume of submissions.

 Once the IRS completes the TIN Matching process, the results will be available in the E-File Center to view.